Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Motivation and significance

-With the current release v1.0, the user data does not appear at the output in pure/plain format.
-In other words, one cannot read off data from the encoder output without any further processing.
-Therefore, using Founsure 1.0 encoding, one can think of the user data to be encrypted automatically.
-Note that we use pseudo-random number generators (based on linear congruential generator) and seed (integers of long type) to generate graph connections of the underlying bipartite graph.
-So without the seed number (the keys in an encryption context), there is no way to recover original user data because the graph cannot be generated reliably.
-Therefore, Founsure 1.0 software package also provides a user configurable light weight built-in encryption feature.
-Compared to systematic codes in which we can read off data without any additional processing, Founsure requires more work but provides in turn data security in addition to inherent data protection.
-As long as decoding is made fast using various techniques we discuss in this study, non-systematic codes should not be an overall performance bottleneck for the rest of the system.
+With the current release, the original user data does not appear in the output files.
+Instead, all output files are a mathematical function of the user data due to the so-called non-systematic encoding.
+In other words, one cannot read off data from the encoder output without any further decoding.
+Therefore, using Founsure, one can think of the user data encrypted automatically after encoding operation.
+Note that we use pseudo-random number generators (based on linear congruential generator) and seed (integers of long type) to build edges of the underlying bipartite graph.
+So without the seed number (we can treat them as keys in an encryption context), there is no way to recover original user data simply because the underlying graph generation is contingent upon the seed availability.
+Therefore, the Founsure software package also provides a user-configurable lightweight built-in encryption feature.
+Unlike systematic codes in which the data is explicit at the encoder output, Founsure comes with the non-systematic format as mentioned before.
+This, however, provides data security in return in addition to data protection.
+As long as decoding is fast using various novel techniques we discuss in this study, non-systematic codes should not be an overall performance bottleneck for the rest of the system.

-This paper shall briefly describe the set of functionalities provided with Founsure 1.0 library and the details of the software architecture as well as the advanced features.
-The source code, a comprehensive user guide, few test results and related documentation is available also from \href{https://https://github.com/suaybarslan/founsure}{\textit{github}} and the web link \url{http://www.suaybarslan/founsure.html}.
+This paper shall briefly describe the details of the software architecture, a set of functionalities provided with the library as well as some of the associated advanced features.
+The source code, a comprehensive user guide, few test results, and all related documentation are available also from \href{https://https://github.com/suaybarslan/founsure}{\textit{github}} and the web link \url{http://www.suaybarslan.com/founsure.html}.